SAM-Denton/samde/README.md

 Each option does the following:

 - Color Scheme : Gives a list of colorschemes to pick from.
+Look at the "How my X11 dotfiles work" section if you want to add more.
 - Rice Selector : Selects a "rice".
 The "rices" are just a combination of a colorscheme, a papirus-folder color and a wallpaper.
 - Pywal : Uses pywal to generate a colorscheme from the current wallpaper and load it into my suckless builds.
 - Folder Colors : Sets the folder color for the papirus icon theme.